The Dining Room inspires…Homemade Pizza Dough

 – Bake for roughly 10-15 minutes on the pre-heated baking tray or pizza stone.

 *this recipe also works using a mixer with a dough hook.
 Instead of mixing with your hands or a wooden spoon, use the machine and mix for 5 minutes before kneading.

 **the dough can be frozen from this step and defrosted prior to use.
 Once defrosted carry on with the following steps.

-Tip from Alex: “Did you know you can also adapt this recipe to make a loaf of bread?
+Tip from The Kitchen: “Did you know you can also adapt this recipe to make a loaf of bread?
 Instead of rolling the dough into balls, shape it into a lined loaf tin and prove for 45 minutes.
 Bake at 220c for 30 minutes then lower the oven to 200c for 15 mins.”